you-will-love-each-other/john-bot/README.md

 # HEALTHcord Anniversary Event 2021
-This repo has the files for musik and HEALTH BOT used in the surprise event for the HEALTHcord's first anniversary.
+This repo has the files for musik, JohnBot and HEALTH BOT used in the surprise event for the HEALTHcord's first anniversary.
 I will begin to describe how the bots work together and what happens in the event.

 ### 1. johnflag == True
-What is presented to the server members is that HEALTH BOT has a new feature - AI John - which just means whenever a user types in #health-hotline, HEALTH BOT will reply the same way John Famiglietti would.
+What is presented to the server members is that there is a new feature - JohnBot - which just means whenever a user types in #health-hotline, a new bot will reply the same way John Famiglietti would.
 This feature is fake, however, so I'll explain what really is going on.

-When HEALTH BOT is started, the variable ``johnflag`` has a True value.
+When JohnBot is started, the variable ``johnflag`` has a True value.
 This flag will become False whenever we type ``anh start [number_of_seconds]`` to start the actual event.
 While ``johnflag`` is true, all the messages sent in #health-hotline will be replicated and sent to a secret channel where John will reply to them.
 Once John replies, that reply is sent back to #health-hotline by the bot, making it seem like it's the bot replying.

 ### 2. anh start [number_of_seconds]